bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-10-default-lambda-parameters.md

 ## How does it work

 The default parameter value is only used when the lambda-expression is executed without an argument.
-When using a nullable datatype, the default parameter is overwritten by the null-pointer which in a way gives us more control over our application flow because we might expect a nullable type.
+When using a nullable datatype, the default parameter is overwritten by the null-pointer, which in a way gives us more control over our application flow because we might expect a nullable type.

 ## Use case

 However, given the nature of lambdas which are usually used without being assigned to a variable, or let alone being used twice without being converted into a method or extension method.
 For me the default parameter value doesn't have any use case in an object-oriented project.
 This may be useful to functional applications where you might need to access a lambda expression a couple of times with or without a parameter.
 But then to me the question arises, why not just turn it into a function.
 Because the lambda already has a name, it's basically already a function (especially because they both live on the stack).

 For my own needs, I don't see the need for default parameters or named lambda's for that matter.
-And for pure functional applications I'd rather use a function than a named lambda because that looks cleaner to me.
+And for pure functional applications, I'd rather use a function than a named lambda because that looks cleaner to me.
 So, this might be a personal preference whether it's a good feature for you.